5 Regression analysis

 Figure 5.10: Tolerate time-invariant unobserved confounding

-Figures 5.9 and 5.10 stem from a video of Brady Neal’s lecture on Difference-in-Differences.
+Figure 5.9 and Figure 5.10 stem from a video of Brady Neal’s lecture on Difference-in-Differences.
 Please watch this video.

 Figure 5.11: Josh Angrist (*1960): Nobel Prize winner of economics in 2021